tgdwyer/tgdwyer.github.io/_chapters/typescript1.md

 }
 ```

 Here `T` is the *type parameter*, and the compiler will infer its type when it is used.
-It could be `number`, or it could be a `string` (e.g. if it's an email), or it could be something else.
+It could be `number`, or it could be a `string` (e.g. if it’s an email), or it could be something else.

 Type parameters can have more descriptive names if you like, but they must start with a capital.
-The convention though is to use rather terse single letter parameter names in the same vicinity of the alphabet as T.  This habit comes from C++, where T used to stand for "Template", and the terseness stems from the fact that we don't really care about the details of what it is.
+The convention though is to use rather terse single letter parameter names in the same vicinity of the alphabet as T.  This habit comes from C++, where T used to stand for “Template”, and the terseness stems from the fact that we don’t really care about the details of what it is.

 As in function parameter lists, you can also have more than one type parameter: